AAdi23456/UrbanJunctionAdmin-BE/README.md

 Welcome to the frontend repository of our e-commerce admin application.
 This repository contains the React code that powers the user-friendly admin dashboard for managing products, orders, and other essential functionalities of our online shopping platform.

+Only sellers can create a new account.Admin and Superadmin account will be created directly from the backend

 ## it is bascilly the admin side of this website - https://urbanjunction.netlify.app/

 ## backend repo-https://github.com/AAdi23456/UrbanJunction-BE.git